 - Custom: For advanced users only, this option allows the user to deduct hours from an arbitrary pay category and transfer them to another arbitrary pay category when leave is taken.

-NOTE: We have recently removed the “weeks per year” and “days per year” leave accrual methods.
-So for all new businesses and businesses that aren’t using these accrual methods they will no longer be displayed as an option in the leave category or employee leave allowances pages.
+- We have removed the “weeks per year” and “days per year” leave accrual methods.
+So for all businesses created from January 2017 onwards those accrual methods were no longer available.

 For examples of how to set up leave based on different scenarios, refer here.